 I came across the image used at the top of this blog on Rascals Brewing FB page

-I used to think that the best way to decide who to vote for was to look at each party’s policies, and when I started drafting this post it included a blow-by-blow analysis of each party’s manifesto and a report card for the government.
+I used to think that the best way to decide who to vote for was to look at each party’s policies, and when I started drafting this article it included a blow-by-blow analysis of each party’s manifesto and a report card for the government.
 But I’ve decided that it’s a huge waste of my time, and yours.
 Thankfully there’s a much simpler way to find out who to vote for.

 I used to be heavily involved in a political party and wrote and edited policy for them for 4 years.
 I strongly believe in the ability of good policy to move society forward – but only if it’s implemented, and therein lies the problem.
 Time after time I’ve seen – and heard of – good policy being sidelined for political gain or one-up-man-ship.
 Often this is done by someone who prioritises their own advancement over the needs others, but fear not, they’re easy enough to identify when you know what to look for.

 Narcissistic politicians hate being pinned down to specific answers; it prevents them from shifting position to suit the needs of the audience they’re wooing.
 Ask a direct question and watch them squirm.
 They also hate anything resembling actual work, particularly if it’s out of the limelight.
 They’ll be the ones that turn up to a litter pick right around the time the press photographer arrives.
 So ask them to do something specific for you.
 You’ll never hear from them again.

 This might sound like a long arduous process, it’s not.
 It can be quite easily done by email.
 I always have a need to contact local politicians in my area between elections and it’s the perfect opportunity to work out who deserves your vote.
 I simply email my query or complaint to them all and wait for the responses.